Skip to main contentSkip to navigation

 Common on 2.5 inch Seagate/LaCie Seagate Rosewood models; heads stuck to platters; motor cannot start.
 Requires an unstick and often a donor head swap on a clean bench.

 Shorted TVS diodes, damaged motor drivers, or corrupted adaptives prevent ID.
-We repair electronics, transfer ROM/adaptives, and reestablish safe access for imaging.
+We perform PCB repairs, transfer ROM/adaptives, and reestablish safe access for imaging.

 Common symptoms: Drive spins down after seconds, shows wrong capacity (0GB), or shows as generic device name.